openfga/rfcs/20231212-modular-models.md

 ## Summary

 The FGA model currently needs to be defined in a single file.
-This RFC proposes a way to define the model in multiple files that can be combined into a single model when writing it to a FGA store.
+This RFC proposes a way to define the model in multiple files called modules that can be combined into a single model when writing it to a FGA store.

 ## Definitions